Observational Constraints on the Averaged Universe: Data analysis

 As we have shown, the CMB may no longer imply spatial flatness or a non-zero $\Omega_{\Lambda}$ at all (see Fig.~\ref{hstcmb}).
 If spatial curvature on the scale of SNIa observations is allowed to be independent from the constraints imposed by other observables, then the evidence available for the existence of a non-zero $\Omega_{\Lambda}$ is again severely weakened (see Fig.~\ref{om-ol}).
 Also, if $\Omega_{\kg}$ and $\Omega_{\kd}$ vary sufficiently rapidly on scales of interest for SNIa observations then we can no longer treat them as being simple constants when analyzing the data.
 Instead, since we average these observables over the sky, what we are doing is effectively averaging the geometry out to some redshift.
 This should be expected to result in redshift dependent effective curvature parameters, and in this case one could end up with curvature parameters that are effectively functions of radial distance, $k=k(r)$.

 This picture is somewhat similar to LTB void models of the Universe, where we are at the center of a large spherically symmetric inhomogeneity.
 It is well known that such models are able to explain the supernova data without evoking the existence of dark energy \cite{celerier}, but at the expense of strongly violating the Copernican Principle.
 In the present interpretation no such violation need occur, as \emph{all} observers would experience a universe with $k=k(r)$, with themselves at the center of symmetry.
 This would relieve the key philosophical problem associated with these models as an explanation of the data.
 It would also relieve the strong constraints on these models that are available from the kinematic Sunyaev-Zeldovich effect \cite{kSZ,kSZ2,kSZ3}, as every cluster would experience (approximately) isotropic CMB radiation, just as we do.
-However, such a departure from the usual interpretation of LTB models would also undoubtedly require revisiting the problem, as the field equations would be modified by additional terms due to averaging.
+However, such a departure from the usual interpretation of LTB models would also undoubtedly require revisiting the problem, as the field equations would be modified by additional terms due to averaging and cannot just be considered as the normal EFE as has been the case so far.
+In particular, the relation between averaging observables on the sky and averaging the field equations spatially is non-trivial, and extending our ansatz given by Eqs.~(\ref{MLE}) and~(\ref{FE}) to the spherically symmetric case may not be obvious.